seanjyi8424/CLI-Chess-UCR/README.md

 # CLI-Chess Game

   Authors: [Sean Yi](https://github.com/syi012) [Alex Ramos](https://github.com/RamosAlexCS) [David Ahn](https://github.com/dahn013) [Daniel Alcoff](https://github.com/ilkiyani)
+  This repository is updated and maintained by [Sean Yi](https://github.com/syi012) only

 ## Project Description
   * The reason why we chose Chess is because of its timeless value and popularity.
 Till this very day Chess continues to thrive and evolve despite starting in the 16th century.